Stove3908/obsidian-self-study/Notes/2025/2025-03/Trauma.md

 - Trauma has some [[Effects of trauma on Memory and Behavior|effects on memory and behavior]]
 - Trauma leads to [[Repetition Compulsion]]
 - Trauma has some [[Biological Impact of Trauma|biological impacts]]
+- Carl Jung has a peculiar perspective on trauma [[Carl Jung’s Perspective on Trauma]]
+-